-Just after noon, we left Petra and met our driver to begin our Petra to Wadi Rum day trip.
+Just after noon, we left Petra and met our driver to begin our journey from Petra to Wadi Rum.
 The two hour drive was beautiful.
 For the first half, we had spectacular views from the side of mountains looking deep into valleys.
 We passed through small towns and villages and were excited to see the day to day lives of locals.
 We even picked up coffee, falafel and pita in one tiny village for lunch on the fly.
 The food was amazing – fresh and warm from the oven.
 The locals were friendly and as curious about us as we were about them.

 As we got closer to Wadi Rum, the land began to flatten .
 Everywhere we looked, there was red sand.
 Here and there, enormous red craggy mountains seemingly erupted out of the earth.
 I was mesmerized by the colour, shape of the sand dunes and mountains that seemed to engulf the landscape.